brianGit78/josh_crib_check/README.md

 # Real-time Image classification using an RTSP stream

 I developed this Tensorflow Keras project to solve a simple use case: notifying Home Assistant (HA) if my son is in or out of his crib.
 From there I have HA switch off the night light and change the audio from lullaby to white noise for the duration of his nap.
+I tried to keep it as simple as possible so I could get an understanding of how to use image classification.

 I capture the RTSP stream of a Nanit camera (great hardware, but no publicly accessible API) using Scrypted to authenticate and expose the stream on my local network.
 I then have BlueIris take a snapshot every 5 minutes to build a library of training data.
 I then manually sorted the images into true or false folders.
 The Scrypted RTSP stream is then consumed by OpenCV as you will see in the video processing library.